tolitius/towel/README.md

         return json.dumps({"location": location, "temperature": "unknown"})
 ```

-LLMs do not have an upto date knowledge about the weather, hence if we ask an LLM "what's the weather like in Tokyo?", it would not know, and would usually respond what the weather in Tokiyo like at different times of year. but..
+LLMs do not have an up-to date knowledge about the weather, hence if we ask an LLM "what's the weather like in Tokyo?", it would not know, and would usually respond what the weather in Tokiyo like at different times of year. but..

 this is where tools come handy.